Call me eclectic

-- travel writing courses in Continuing Education at Capilano University in Sechelt, BC
+- Travel writing courses in Continuing Education at Capilano University in Sechelt, BC

-- creative writing workshops at private venues in Vancouver
+- Creative Writing workshops at private venues in Vancouver

-- 5 years of creative writing workshops for adults with mental illness through Vancouver Coastal Health Authority
+- 5 years of Creative Writing workshops for adults with mental illness through Vancouver Coastal Health Authority

-- intensive, full-time curriculum in professional writing at Selkirk College in Castlegar, BC
+- intensive, full-time curriculum in Professional Writing at Selkirk College in Castlegar, BC

 - Introduction to Journalism at the Kootenay School of Writing in Vancouver.

-A favorite focus is inspiring students to use writing as a tool in personal transformation.
+A favourite focus is inspiring students to use writing as a tool in personal transformation.
 I have offered the latter type of courses through the Vancouver School Board, Simon Fraser University at Harbour Centre, and in private workshops.
 The works of Natalie Goldberg (Wild Mind) and Deena Metzger (Writing for Your Life) have provided much rich material for my curriculum.
 (See Teaching for more details.)